 October XXXX, 2021

 Abstract.
 Antitrust enforcement in the United States has declined since the 1960s.
 Research suggests that, as a consequence, concentration has increased, as have price markups and corporate profits.
-We investigate the political causes of this decline in enforcement, and consider three possible explanations: a decline in public support for antitrust enforcement, capture by special interests, and ideological changes among judges and regulators.
+We investigate the political causes of this decline in enforcement and consider three possible explanations: a decline in public support for antitrust enforcement, capture by special interests, and ideological changes among judges and regulators.
 We conclude that there was no public support for or endorsement of the weakening of antitrust enforcement—it was a technocratic decision made outside of the political process.
 In addition, we find that business interest groups were important drivers of the decline of antitrust enforcement, although the influence of business took many different forms.
 The conventional explanation for the decline of antitrust enforcement—the triumph of the Chicago school theory of antitrust—is at best incomplete.
-Legal reform under popular pressure will be needed to better protect US antitrust enforcement from the private interests.
+Legal reform under popular pressure will be needed to better protect US antitrust enforcement from private interests.

 Introduction